mwangi-george/HR-Data-Analytics-Project/Reproducible-project-paper.md

     -   <a href="#receiver-operating-characteristic-curve"
         id="toc-receiver-operating-characteristic-curve">Receiver Operating
         Characteristic Curve</a>
+-   <a href="#recommendations" id="toc-recommendations">Recommendations</a>
 -   <a href="#references" id="toc-references">References</a>

 ## Introduction

-As noted in the README file, my main focus in this markdown is to conduct Exploratory Data Analysis (EDA) and build a model that predicts employee retention.
+-   As noted in the README file, my main focus in this markdown is to conduct Exploratory Data Analysis (EDA) and build a model that predicts employee retention.

-## Loading necessary packages.
+## Loading important packages.

-For consistency of functions and productivity, I prefer working with the whole `tidyverse package`.
+-   For consistency of functions and productivity, I prefer working with the whole `tidyverse package`.

 ``` r
 # loading the package tidyverse.